hinayatali9/BigDataBowl2024/README.md

 Our Code directory contains all code applied to complete our NFL Big Data Bowl Project.

-To reproduce the results from our project from scratch, begin by running `train_model.ipynb`.
+To reproduce the results from our project from scratch, run `train_model.ipynb`.

 ### Figures